Coit Tower Is Open

 The ground floor lobby is adorned with a series of fresco murals by some 30 local artists, depicting life in 1930s San Francisco.
 They were nationally controversial when opened to the public.
 The artists and murals were funded by President Roosevelt’s New Deal pilot art program, the Public Works of Art Project.
 The project was such a success, public buildings around the country were decorated with similar artwork.
-They remain a colorful, insightful look back to a difficult time, The Great Depression, in American history.
+They remain a colorful, insightful look back to a difficult time in American history.
 Guided docent tours are available.

 General Visitor Info